Kanna Science & Safety: What we know, what we don't, and how to use it responsibly.

 Mechanisms: Kanna acts as a serotonin reuptake inhibitor (SRI) and PDE4 inhibitor.
 Research shows mesembrine-type alkaloids inhibit serotonin reuptake, similar to some antidepressants but with a gentler profile.
 PDE4 inhibition increases cAMP levels, supporting cognitive function and mental clarity (Gericke & Viljoen, 2008; Harvey et al., 2011).

 Dose-response: Kanna often shows "less is more" dynamics.
-Research suggests VMAT2 modulation supports sustainable neurotransmitter release without the crash associated with synthetic stimulants.
-Higher doses don't always mean stronger effects, and some people are more sensitive than others (Coetzee et al., 2016).
+Preclinical work on high-mesembrine extracts explores monoamine release dynamics (Coetzee et al., 2016)—human retail products should not be summarized as proven VMAT2 “boosters.”
+Higher doses don't always mean stronger effects, and some people are more sensitive than others.

 Safety considerations: Kanna may interact with SSRIs, MAOIs, and other medications that affect serotonin.
-Research shows it reduces amygdala reactivity and stress-induced cortisol, but it's not recommended during pregnancy or breastfeeding.
-People with anxiety disorders, blood pressure issues, or other health conditions should consult a healthcare provider (Terburg et al., 2013; Harvey et al., 2011).
+Human imaging shows reduced amygdala reactivity under study conditions (Terburg et al., 2013); lab stressor work reports anxiety/autonomic effects in some paradigms (Reay et al., 2020).
+Not recommended during pregnancy or breastfeeding without medical guidance.
+People with anxiety disorders, blood pressure issues, or other health conditions should consult a healthcare provider (Harvey et al., 2011).

 Evidence Notes